minchus/cats-against-humanity/README.md

 ## Production Server

-This template is configured to work with Heroku + Gunicorn and it's pre-configured to have Heroku build the application before releasing it.
+Gunicorn is used as the production server when deployed on Heroku

 #### JS Build Process

-Heroku's nodejs buidlpack will handle install for all the dependencies from the `packages.json` file.
+Heroku's nodejs buildpack will handle install for all the dependencies from the `packages.json` file.
 It will then trigger the `postinstall` command which calls `yarn build`.
-This will create the bundled `dist` folder which will be served by whitenoise.
+This will create the bundled `dist` folder which will be served by Flask.

 #### Python Build Process